 Printable AA Step Four Worksheets

-Aside from working closely with your sponsor or counselor, printable worksheets are another great tool that can help you work through Step 4 of the 12-Step Program.
-Although the best sources for these resources are your sponsor or your addiction treatment provider, you can also find them online.
+In addition to working with your sponsor or counselor, printable worksheets are a helpful tool.
+They can assist you in completing Step 4 of the 12-Step Program.
+The best sources for these resources are your sponsor or your addiction treatment provider.
+You can also find them online.

 Here are a few printable Step 4 worksheets that may be helpful as you work through the 12-Step Program:

-Once you complete your Step 4 worksheets, you’ll get much more out of the process by discussing them with your sponsor, sober peers, or counselor.
-If you’re struggling to fill them out, your sponsor or a treatment professional may also help you address any emotional roadblocks that may be preventing you from completing Step 4.
+After you finish your Step 4 worksheets, discuss them with your sponsor, sober friends, or counselor.
+This will help you get more from the process.
+If you are having trouble filling them out, your sponsor or a treatment professional can help.
+They can assist you with any emotional issues that may stop you from completing Step 4.

 Who Can Help Me Work the 4th Step of the 12-Step Program?